hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/syntax/pessimistic-locking.md

 ```

 **Note**: It's not clear if this solution could return zero rows during high database load due to race
 conditions.
-It's advised to recheck with a simple non-locking count of rows, if the workaround returns
+It's advised to consider a recheck with a simple non-locking count of rows, if the
-zero rows... just to be on the safe side.
+workaround returns zero rows.

 ## Performance Considerations